FlowFuse/handbook/design/index.md

 ### FigJam ([more info](https://www.figma.com/figjam/))

-Figjam, a sister-product of Figma, is a cloud-hosted white boarding tool that enables remote, digital collaboration.
+FigJam, a sister-product of Figma, is a cloud-hosted white boarding tool that enables remote, digital collaboration.

-Any in-person whiteboard discussions should have a documented digitial copy.
+Any in-person whiteboard discussions should have a documented digital copy.
 Additionally, FigJam can be used to host and run digital workshops.

 ### Adobe Creative Cloud ([more info](https://www.adobe.com/uk/creativecloud.html))

 For visual design elements of the user interface and public-facing material, we predominantly use Adobe Illustrator and Adobe After Effects.

-- **Illustrator** provides us tooling to create high-quality, static SVG assets to suplement the user experience on both the website and the FlowForge platform.
+- **Illustrator** provides us tooling to create high-quality, static SVG assets to supplement the user experience on both the website and the FlowForge platform.

 - **After Effects** enables the generation of animated SVG elements.
 In particular, we work with [Lottie Files](https://lottiefiles.com/) for injection into both our website and FlowForge platform.